WebAssembly/spec/md-proto/WebAssembly.md

 #### Linear-Memory Instantiation

-A linear-memory declaration in the [Linear-Memory Section] may be instantiated as follows:
+A linear-memory space declared in the [linear-memory index space] may be instantiated as follows:

-An array of [bytes] with the length being the value of the linear-memory space's initial size field is created and added to the instance.
-Any byte not initialized by any data initializer is initialized to zero.
+For a linear-memory definition in the [Linear-Memory Section], as opposed to a [linear-memory import](#import-section), an array of [bytes] with the length being the value of the linear-memory space's initial size field is created, added to the instance, and initialized to all zeros.

+For a linear-memory import, storage for the array is already allocated.
+It is resized up to the import's initial size, with any additional bytes initialized to all zeros, and its maximum size is set to the lesser of its existing maximum size and the import's maximum size.

-The contents of the [Data Section] are loaded into this array.
-Each [string] is loaded into linear memory at its associated start offset.
+The contents of the [Data Section] are loaded into the byte array.
+Each [string] is loaded into linear memory starting at its associated start offset value.

+**Trap:** Incompatible Import, if a linear-memory import's maximum size is less than the size of the imported linear-memory space.

 **Trap:** Dynamic Resource Exhaustion, if dynamic resources are insufficient to support creation of the array.

 #### Table Instantiation

-For each table in the [Table Section]:
+A table declared in the [table index space] may be instantiated as follows:

- - An array of elements is created with the table's initial length, with elements of the table's element type.
+For a table definition in the [Table Section], as opposed to a [table import](#import-section), an array of elements is created with the table's initial length, with elements of the table's element type, and initialized to all special "null" values specific to the element type.

+For a table import, storage for the table is already allocated.
+It is resized up to the import's initial length, with any additional elements initialized to the element type's "null" value, and its maximum length is set to the lesser of its existing maximum length and the import's maximum length.

 For each table initializer in the [Element Section], for the table identified by the table index in the [table index space]: